Species Type:

 Details:

-Corky sea fingers have dense unbranched rods growing from a single base.
-Each rod has long tentacles, giving them a fuzzy texture.
-This coral can range in color from purple, gray, tan, brown to green and yellow.
+Unlike hard corals, corky sea fingers are soft corals, meaning they do not build a calcium-based skeleton but rather a flexible internal structure.
+They have dense unbranched rods growing from a single base and can range in color from purple, gray, tan, brown to green and yellow.